-11.3 Fixture Monitoring (Software Option)
+11.3 Fixture monitoring (DCM software option)

 Your machine tool builder must define permissible location points in the kinematic description before you can use the fixture monitoring.
-The machine tool manual provides further information.
+The machine manual provides further information.

-Your machine has to feature a 3-D touch probe for workpiece measurement.
+Your machine has to feature a touch probe for workpiece measurement.
 Otherwise you cannot locate the fixture on the machine.